nodale/MOBA_Project/README.md

 *resolvent_analysis.py* is run from the **petsc** environment:
 > *conda activate petsc*,

-To switch environment you should deactivate the current one:
-> *conda deactivate*

 Generate mesh from my_mesh.geo
 > *gmsh -2 -format msh2 my_mesh.geo*